Doctor shares useful tips for how to properly clean your groceries

 His top tips include minimizing the time spent at the store by planning ahead and to only touch the items you’ll be taking home.

-“Get what you need, get out, don’t loiter,” he told News 8.
+“Get what you need, get out, don’t loiter,” he told WOOD-TV.
 “Don’t read the labels, don’t pick something up — commit to buy.”

 Once home, VanWingen recommends keeping your groceries outside your home, whether that be in the garage or car, for three days as he says coronavirus can live in the air for three hours and on plastic and metal surfaces for three days.